 The sempai and kōhai relationship shows as younger riders help wheel the older riders' bikes off the tracks, and even clean them after races.
 This shocked me – I would never want anyone I was competing against touching my equipment.

 Many riders have devoted their whole lives to the sport and it isn’t uncommon to see riders having decades of race experience behind them (For example one of the most decorated riders retired at the age of 51).
 However one of the things that shocked me most was the general health of these athletes.
 Some had the muscular body type I expected from a professional athlete, some were fit looking, yet some had large guts.
 Amongst the coffee cans and other litter were also bottles of sake, beer and cigarette cartons.

 There is obviously a lot of money tied up and generated through the sport and because of this the sport takes extreme precautionary measures to prevent any form of cheating.
-They take the riders phones away upon entering 3 days prior to the race, and return them after the final race is over.
-The riders can not leave the facility after check in until the conclusion of the final event three days later; eating only what food the venue cooks and entertaining themselves with books and newspapers, and naps.
+They take the riders' phones away upon entering three days prior to the race, and return them after the final race is over.
+The riders cannot leave the facility after check in until the conclusion of the final event three days later; eating only what food the venue cooks and entertaining themselves with books and newspapers, and naps.
 Lots of naps.

 A rider told me that they must walk onto the field in a certain way, their hands never leaving the handlebars of their bikes as this could be a signal to someone in the crowd.
 A story circulated of a rider being disqualified due to his sock length not perfectly matching the strict rules and regulations.
 The Nihon Jitensha Shinkōkai, or NJS, takes all measures to ensure a fair race.